Are JetBlue’s Baggage Fees Avoidable?

 The TSA also provides a full list of what you can and can’t bring on board.
 Some items, while not allowed in your carry-on, can be stowed in your checked bag instead.

 If you plan to bring more than carry-on bags, JetBlue offers fare options that include different numbers of checked bags.
-The rates JetBlue charges depend on whether or not you're on a domestic flight or international, your fare, the number of bags, and your specific destination.
+The rates JetBlue charges depend on whether you're on a domestic or international flight, your fare, the number of bags, and when you’re flying.

 Fare Class 1st Bag 2nd Bag 3+ Bags